Hash-Studios/Prism/README.md

 Now get access to more premium and exclusive stuff by buying Prism Premium.

-You get access to Variants (Download or set up to 5 color variants of each wallpaper!) and Setups (Get more exclusive Home Screen setups!
+You get access to Variants (Set up to 5 color variants of each wallpaper!) and Setups (Get more exclusive Home Screen setups!
 Free version includes only 5 free setups).
 Your uploads are also reviewed instantly, rather than the 24 hours time constraint in the free version.
 You also get a PRO badge in front of your profile, plus you directly support the development of this forever ad-free app.

 - The ability to view setups (only 5 are present in the free version)
-- The ability to download or set variants of wallpapers
+- The ability to set variants of wallpapers
 - Get PRO badge in front of your profile
 - Get uploads reviewed instantly
-- Get rid of all rewarded video ads
+- Get rid of all rewarded video ads(Used for downloads)
 - Support development of the app

 ## List of Contents